 How Can I Maximize My FSA Spending and Benefits?

-If you’re participating in an FSA for the first time, you may be surprised at the wide variety of medical, dental and health-related products and services that are covered.
+If you’re participating in an FSA for the first time, you may be surprised at the wide variety of covered products and services.
 These include common medical expenses, such as doctor visits, surgery and other medical procedures.
 An FSA can also pay for prescription medicines, and dental, vision, chiropractic and mental health services.
 Keep in mind that in order to use your pretax dollars, the healthcare product or service must be considered a qualified expense by the IRS.
 Otherwise your claim will be denied.

-In addition to the “traditional” healthcare expenses, there are other items and services that qualify for FSA reimbursement.
-Here are some FSA expenses you may not know about.
+In addition to the “traditional” healthcare expenses, there are other products and services that qualify for FSA reimbursement.

 FSA Expenses You May Not Know About